Powercoders-Switzerland/2021-1-web-dev/03-react/Readme.md

 ### Goal

-On every click, display different book, with a different background color.
+On every click, display a different book, with a different background color.

 ### <em class="type">Step 1</em> Add the React boilerplate